grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Bastian shouted the order back up to Hemi, repeating it like the pilot of a military ship would, knowing that Hemi had to be sure he was executing exactly the move Hemi needed.

-"I think you can try starting the diesels Sylvia," Hemi shouted a moment later.
+"I think you can try starting the diesels, Sylvia," Hemi shouted a moment later.

 [//]: # (I guess I'm just assuming Chips got the starters for the diesels back together --- she certainly had plenty of time.)